Galser/tf200-azure/README.md

 # To Do

-- [ ] - HashiCorp Terraform AzureRM provider and modules for Azure
 - [ ] - Deploying scalable Java apps to Azure using HashiCorp Terraform and Packer

 # Done
 - [X] - Introduction to using HashiCorp Terraform with Azure
+- [X] - HashiCorp Terraform AzureRM provider and modules for Azure
+- [x] - reorganize into folders

 # Notes